pryv/dev-site/source/getting-started.md

 ![Example with doctor feedback](/assets/images/data_model_allergens_doctor.svg)

-To do so, he needs to give permission to the doctor Tom to "read" the data from the stream `Allergen exposure App` and to "contribute" to the stream `Doctor's feedback` in which he will be adding his feedback.
-The level "contribute" will enable Tom to not only modify and create new substreams, but also add his comments as new events in the stream `Comment`.
+To do so, he needs to give permission to the doctor Tom to "read" the data from the stream `Allergen exposure App` and to "manage" the streams `Doctor's feedback` in which he will be adding his feedback, and `Health Profile` in which he will record events related to his patient's health.
+The level "manage" will enable Tom to fully control the stream and to add his comments as new events in the stream `Comment`.

 The access for doctor Tom will be created by a `POST` call on accesses (see [accesses.create](/reference/#create-access)):